 Jan.
 17, 2018 EPA responds to the three petition letters and announces its decision to review the final rule, including the federal land manager consultation requirements and the provisions related to the determination that regional haze is reasonably attributed to a particular source.
 EPA also announces that it plans to finalize additional guidance documents for the state plans that are due in 2021.

 Jan.
 19, 2018 EPA files a motion to hold the case in abeyance pending its review of the final rule.
 Environmental groups support this motion.

 Jan.
 30, 2018 The court grants EPA’s motion to hold the case in abeyance.

-April 12, 2018 President Trump directs the Administrator of EPA, Scott Pruitt, to review EPA’s engagement with states as part of the regional haze program.
+April 12, 2018 President Trump directs EPA to review EPA’s engagement with states as part of the regional haze program.

 Sep.
-10, 2018 Acting Administrator of the EPA Andrew Wheeler announces EPA’s new Regional Haze Reform Roadmap.
-The Roadmap prioritizes giving more power to the states to determine emissions controls and relying on other Clean Air Act programs to improve visibility.
-A memo to staff indicated that EPA is developing a rulemaking to modify portions of the Regional Haze Rule.
+10, 2018 EPA releases a Regional Haze Reform Roadmap, which prioritizes giving more power to the states to determine emissions controls and relying on other Clean Air Act programs to improve visibility.

 Aug.
 20, 2019 EPA releases guidance for state implementation plan development under the regional haze program.
 The guidance is intended to implement the 2018 Reform Roadmap by leaving emissions controls to other Clean Air Act programs and state emission control programs.
 Critics argue that this guidance allows states to simply ignore how pollution impacts visibility in parks and offers little advice on how to identify pollution sources for emission reduction analysis.